Amber Rose Calls Her Romance With Val Chmerkovskiy ''Amazing''

 As the Dancing With the Stars alumna continues her new relationship with Val Chmerkovskiy, fans are getting some new details into this blossoming romance.

 "It's amazing.
 It's so good," Amber shared with her co-host Dr. Chris Donaghue on Wednesday's Loveline.
-"It's been four months and I love his family and everyone is great."
+"It's been four months now and it's awesome.
+I love his family and everyone's so great.
+He's great."

 She continued, "Right now, it's just absolutely amazing and I'm super, super happy."